edgedb/edgedb-js/docs/driver.rst

 Type conversion
 ---------------

-The driver converts EdgeDB types into a corresponding JavaScript data structure.
+The client converts EdgeDB types into a corresponding JavaScript data structure.
 Some EdgeDB types like ``duration`` don't have a corresponding type in the JavaScript type system, so we've implemented classes like :js:class:`Duration` to represent them.